Bethenny Frankel Takes Shots On Instagram, Shares Photo Of Flower Bouquet From Boyfriend Paul Bernon

 “I have decided to leave the [Real Housewives] franchise to explore my next chapter,” Frankel said in a statement.
 “It’s time to move on and focus on my daughter, my philanthropy and my production partnership with Mark Burnett, producing and starring in shows which represent a shift in the conversation for women.
 With the changes in modern culture, I want to highlight the strength, confidence and unstoppable power that women have.”

 Frankel’s former co-stars will return to Bravo TV in The Real Housewives of New York City Season 12 sometime early next year.
+To see more of Frankel, be sure to follow the star on Instagram.